PacoZG/DevOps-Docker/exercises-part-2/exercise-2.11/README.md

-# Implementation of exercise 2.8
+# Implementation of exercise 2.11
+- The repository/project used for this exercise can be found at [pacoder](https://github.com/PacoZG/pacoder), we only need to copy the docker-compose, dockerfile and the nginx files to the root of the project and proceed with the steps below.
 # Development environment
 ## docker-compose.dev file configuration
 ```yaml